theav8or/azureossd.github.io/_posts/2020-04-10-Python-AppService-Flask-SQLAlchemy-MSI.md

 As you can see code is avoiding credential leak and address of our SQL server is still contained in the code, however this information can also be saved outside the program code.
 This code should also work in a similar form in order to grant an Azure function database access by means of managed identities [see link](https://azure.microsoft.com/en-us/blog/simplifying-security-for-serverless-and-web-apps-with-azure-functions-and-app-service/).

-5.To test if ODBC is included in the underlying image, [SSH in to container](https://docs.microsoft.com/en-us/azure/app-service/containers/configure-custom-container#enable-ssh) and run:
+5. To test if ODBC is included in the underlying image, [SSH in to container](https://docs.microsoft.com/en-us/azure/app-service/containers/configure-custom-container#enable-ssh) and run:

 ```bash
 sudo su